Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 The following instructions describe how to Restake validator ETH.
 This mechanism is referred to as "Native Restaking".

-For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce cost and complexity where possible.
-"Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.

 Native Restaking consists of the following actions:
 * [Restake New Validator Native Beacon Chain ETH](#restake-new-validator-native-beacon-chain-eth)
 * [Convert Consensus Rewards to Restaked Shares](#convert-consensus-rewards-to-restaked-shares)
 * [Withdraw Validator Restaked Balance](#withdraw-validator-restaked-balance)
 * [Withdraw Yield Only](#withdraw-yield-only)

-### PEPE Release

-EigenLayer core contracts have had two previous major releases: M1 and M2.
-PEPE (Protocol: EigenPod Enhancement upgrade) is the current major release that focuses primarily on enhancements to Native Restaking and EigenPod design.
-The PEPE release will result in significantly lower gas fees and great compatibility with future scheduled Ethereum network upgrades.

-The PEPE release takes advantage of a new [Checkpoint Proof](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/EigenPod.md#checkpointing-validators) system to convert native validator ETH and validator yield to actively restaked shares.
-These proofs are initiated prior to any Restaking or Withdrawal action and are necessary to prove the expected funds are deposited in the EigenPod and/or validator.
-Checkpoint proofs are a two step process consisting of:
-1. Staring a Checkpoint: this step occurs once.
-1. Verify (and Completing) a Checkpoint: this step occurs multiple times until all of the remaining unproven ETH balance in the EigenPod has been proven.

-Please see the [this document](https://hackmd.io/@-HV50kYcRqOjl_7du8m1AA/SkJPfqBeC) and [PR #515](https://github.com/Layr-Labs/eigenlayer-contracts/pull/515) for a design history and motivation for the PEPE Release.
+### Gas Cost Planning

+For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce gas cost and complexity where possible.
+"Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.

 ### EigenPod Upgrades and Pending Consensus Rewards